CDMatherne/AIS-LLM/MVP/README.md

 - **Longitude Range:**
   - **Min:** Minimum longitude (-180.0 to 180.0)
   - **Max:** Maximum longitude (-180.0 to 180.0)

-- **Draw Box on Map** Button:
-  - Opens an interactive map in your browser
-  - Draw a rectangle to set geographic bounds
-  - Coordinates are automatically copied to clipboard
-  - Paste into the Min/Max fields

 **Default:** Full world coverage (-90 to 90 lat, -180 to 180 lon)